 2. She gave herself a makeover aged 16

-Dusty was an un-prepossessing teenager at St Anne’s convent school in Ealing, with short auburn hair and thick glasses.
+Dusty was an un-prepossessing teenager at St Anne’s convent school in Enfield, with short auburn hair and thick glasses.
 Although she credited it with her first ‘blues’ performance in a school assembly, she quickly shed the persona of Mary O’Brien after she left at 16, and shocked school friends a year later when she appeared as a glamorous and fully-made up blonde.
 “Mary O’Brien” she said, had been destined to become a librarian and “wasn’t going to make it.”

 3. Her childhood was less than perfect